Katryoshkh/uuid-toolkit/README.md

 # UUID Toolkit

-UUID Toolkit is a professional, cross‑platform command‑line utility for generating, validating, formatting, and inspecting UUIDs.
+UUID Toolkit is a professional, cross‑platform command‑line utility for generating, and validating.
 Designed for reliability, clarity, and operational consistency across multiple environments.
 The UUID Toolkit provides a unified interface for interacting with Universally Unique Identifiers (UUIDs).

 # Features